ToheedKhan/SwiftUIApps/SwiftUIApps_iOS 16/SwiftData.md

 The new SwiftData framework makes it easy to persist data using declarative code.
 You can query and filter data using regular Swift code.
 And it’s designed to integrate seamlessly with SwiftUI.

 ## Create models with Swift
-Model your data using regular Swift types with @Model, with no additional files or tools to manage.
-SwiftData can automatically infer many relationships and you can use clear declarations like `@Attribute(.unique)` to describe constraints.
-Like SwiftUI, the source of truth is in your code.
+Model your data using regular Swift types with `@Model`, with no additional files or tools to manage. **SwiftData** can automatically infer many relationships and you can use clear declarations like `@Attribute(.unique)` to describe constraints.
+Like **SwiftUI**, the source of truth is in your code.

 `